 Common dieting and food restriction are other probable causes of bloating because it tells your body to SLOW the metabolism dialing DOWN your digestive juices over time.
 A slowed metabolism can also be confirmed by a waking temperature of less than 97.8 degrees.

-How do you go about increasing stomach acid to get rid of that bloated feeling?
+How do you get rid of that bloated feeling?

 Beyond that, if you want to banish bloating for good, you must focus on a multifaceted approach to up-regulate your metabolism and address your nutritional debt using with real food therapy.
-Mineral testing exposes what your body needs and can help speed up the process.
-Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs!
+Gut Biome testing and mineral testing exposes what your body needs and can help speed up the process.
+Complete recovery from bloating is absolutely possible and obtainable if you are ready to start understanding your body and what it needs.

 Ready to address kiss your bloating goodbye right now?